IrfanChairurrachman/kuylah-backend/README.md

 - Upload your file to github by running `git push origin master`.
 See your latest update on your github repo.

 - Make pull request to source code.

+### Running code in VM GCP

+- go to kuylah/settings.py and change ALLOWED_HOSTS from empty to your VM IP address.

+- run `sudo nohup python3 manage.py runserver 0.0.0.0:80` and close the terminal.

+- Service will running in the bakcground because `nohup` command.